 Wabakimi is a part of the Boreal Forest.
-Come spend a night at our Beautiful B&B in Armstrong the night before you fly.Enjoy our hot tub or have a beverage out on our deck.
-After breakfast we will fly you and your group into one of our excellent fishing lakes.
-Increasingly popular, and a great bargain, our trips will take you a remote spot in or near Wabakimi.
-Phone Bert or Brenda 807-583-2626 to discuss the wonderful fishing possibilities.
+Come spend a night at our Beautiful Lodge in Armstrong the night before you fly, and enjoy the delicious buffet dinner.
+There are lots of fun activities around the Lodge including a great fishing spot right off our dock.
+After breakfast the next morning we will fly you and your group into one of our excellent fishing lakes.
+Increasingly popular, and a great bargain, our trips will take you to a remote spot in or near Wabakimi.
+Phone Bruce at 807–708-4080 to discuss the wonderful possibilities.

 Bruce lived here, 25 miles from the nearest road, mostly off the land, for 2 years in the mid-1970’s.
 This gorgeous lake is cold, clear and productive.
 Six miles long, its 40 islands, countless bays, reefs, and points provide excellent walleye structure.
 Several small rivers run into the lake.
 At the southern tip, Boulder Creek is deep and winding, with good breeding spots for trophy pike over 20 pounds.